ISU Economic Development and Industry Relations (EDIR)

-To assist external stakeholders in accessing the unique capabilities and services of Iowa State University, the Office of Economic Development and Industry Relations (EDIR) was formed in 2014.
+To assist external stakeholders in accessing the unique capabilities and services of Iowa State University, Economic Development and Industry Relations (EDIR) was formed in 2014.
 EDIR provides a single point of contact or “one-stop shop” to streamline the process of making connections between industry and the university.

 EDIR connects companies and individuals with university capabilities and expertise in business and technical assistance, research and development, facilities (including the ISU Research Park, laboratories, and equipment), and workforce development.

 The department is managed by Mike Crum, who says the primary purpose of EDIR is to bring a coordinated approach to economic development while creating an “environment of innovation” that involves components on the ISU campus and key industries across the state.